Bug #1334

 reducing installer size

-Updated by Dan Higgins about 19 years ago
+Updated by Dan Higgins almost 20 years ago

 size of various components in installer reported in e-mail